quicwg/base-drafts/draft-ietf-quic-transport.md

 specification, the server proceeds with the handshake ({{handshake}}).
 This commits the server to the version that the client selected.

-If a server isn't currently accepting any new connections, it SHOULD send a Handshake packet containing a CONNECTION_CLOSE frame with error code SERVER_BUSY.
+If a server is not currently accepting any new connections, it SHOULD send a Handshake packet containing a CONNECTION_CLOSE frame with error code SERVER_BUSY.